polyfy/polylith/readme.md

 That's better!

-If you want to use the same colours in your terminal, here they are:<br>
+If you want to use the same colors in your terminal, here they are:<br>
 <img src="images/polylith-colors.png" width="50%" alt="Polylith colors">

-If the colours (f8eeb6, bfefc5, 77bcfc, e2aeff, cccccc, 24272b, ee9b9a) looks familiar to you, it's because they are
+If the colors (f8eeb6, bfefc5, 77bcfc, e2aeff, cccccc, 24272b, ee9b9a) looks familiar to you, it's because they are
 more or less stolen from the [Borealis](https://github.com/Misophistful/borealis-cursive-theme) colour schema!

 ------------------